Yevgenia Albats: Talk shows

 As of 2004, Albats hosted a radio talk program at Echo of Moscow.
 In February 2007, she held a talk with Olga Kryshtanovskaya, director of the Moscow-based Centre for the Study of Elites.
 Kryshtanovskaya said that FSB members and other "siloviks" took key positions in the Russian government, Parliament and business.
 These members share their military background and nationalistic views.
 She noted that most FSB members remain in the "acting reserve" even when they formally leave the organization.
 All "acting reserve" members receive an FSB salary, follow FSB instructions, and remain above the law because their organization protects them, according to Kryshtanovskaya.

 In 2006, Albats criticized Anna Arutunyan who had written an article in The Moscow News about the murdered journalist Anna Politkovskaya.
 Arutunyan wrote that Politkovskaya became an activist and that her articles contained "inaccuracies".

 Family and personal life

-Albats was married to journalist, writer and science popularizer Yaroslav Golovanov and had a daughter, Olga (b.
+Albats was married to journalist, writer and science popularizer Yaroslav Golovanov and has a daughter, Olga (b.
 1988).